mccahim2/jupyterbookgit/.ipynb_checkpoints/intro-checkpoint.md

 | Worthy et al. 17       | 35                     | 100              |

 A link to the data is available [here](https://openpsychologydata.metajnl.com/articles/10.5334/jopd.ak/)

+Fridberg et al.3, Worth et al., amd Mai&McClelland all fall under payoff scheme no 1.

+Horstmann, Steingroever er al8., Steingroever er al9., and Wetzels et al. all fall under payoff scheme no2.

+The rest of the studies are parrt of payoff scheme no 3.
+(Kjome et al., Premkumar et al., and Wood et al.)

+The description of the payoff schemes can be found (here)[https://s3-eu-west-1.amazonaws.com/ubiquity-partner-network/up/journal/jopd/ak/sup-text.pdf]

 As part of this assignment, k-means clustering will be used on the data sets above.
 Clustering is an unsupervised machine learning problem, often used to find interesting patterns in data